scaffold-eth/scaffold-eth/README.md

 #### 🥅 Goals

-- [ ] Track the solidity code to find out how the DiceGame contract is creating a random number.
+- [ ] Track the solidity code to find out how the DiceGame contract is generating random numbers.
 - [ ] Using blockhash provides a sudo random number.
 Is it possible to predict what that number will be for any given roll?

 ---